pavankothawade/Aladdin-2D-Game/Feedback.md

 Week3:

 A round of feedback was taken regarding the intial prototype.
-Few points related to dynamic background and hurdle placing were discussed.
-In the next increment Team would work on changing the background dynamically.
+Few points related to dynamic background and hurdle placing were discussed.In the next increment Team would work on changing the background dynamically.